hamid-kamalpour/jsdbcore/README.md

 #### Find example

-Let's find a record in the database. assuming that the record that we are looking for is an orange tree:
+Let's find a record in the database. assuming that the record we are looking for, is an orange tree:
 <pre>
 	var model = JSDbCore.Model.New({store: 'trees', database: 'forest'}); //Create a new model